 Pockets Full of Popcorn is a cute 20-page children's story that takes place where I live, the great city of Tianjin, China.
 As you read about a cold winter day adventure of two young girls and their mom, you're provided a glimpse of the unique Tianjin culture.
-An appropriate "Chinese" font is used throughout the book and Chinese translation is provided on every story page.
-At the back of the book, you're provided additional information about ten aspects of Chinese culture encountered on this fun popcorn outing.
+An appropriate "Chinese" font is used throughout the book, and Chinese translation is provided on every story page.
+At the back of the book, you're provided with additional information about ten aspects of Chinese culture encountered on this fun popcorn outing.
 A glossary of eight Chinese words used in the story is also provided.
 These words are found in red throughout the story.
 The illustrations by Feng Ai Dong are in a folk art style and lend well to the story.
 Colors are bright, people are smiling, and different scenes of daily life are shown.
 I recommend this book to those who have children and an interest in Chinese culture.
 If you have any connection to Tianjin, perhaps this book would be of interest to you as well.
-I look forward to reading to my son more adventures from Christie in her "Seasons of Living in China" series.
+I look forward to reading more adventures with my son from Christie in her "Seasons of Living in China" series.

-I am an Alpha-lovin' Hafu TCK Hoosier who is married to an Omega-lovin' WASP Hoosier, & we are educators with two married daughters and one 8th-grade boy.
-This mixed bunch, known as the Wickershams, once lived in the Middle Kingdom but now resides in Southern Indiana.
+I am an Alpha-lovin' Hafu TCK Hoosier who is married to an Omega-lovin' WASP Hoosier, & we are educators with two married daughters and one teenage boy.
+This mixed bunch, known as the Wickershams, once served in the Middle Kingdom but now lives in Southern Indiana.
 To Him be glory, majesty, dominion, and authority, before all time and now and forever.

 Wednesday, October 1, 2014